heig-vd-dai-course/heig-vd-dai-course/12.02-practical-work-3-(1-of-5)/01-course-material/README.md

 > [!CAUTION]
 >
-> **You must do it before next week**, even if you do not have a clear idea yet
+> **You must do it before the next course**, even if you do not have a clear
-> as it will help us to plan the practical work presentations.
+> idea yet as it will help us to plan the practical work presentations.
 >
 > Please refer to the [Constraints](#constraints) section to know what is
 > expected from you.